bstew794/cs1440-Stewart-Braeden-assn4/README.md

 Next sprint this program will be made to accept the name of a fractal configuration file from the command-line so that one does not need to hack the source code each time they want to produce a new image.
-The GUI team has translated the hardcoded fractal configurations into the sample configuration files you will find in the `data/` directory.
+The GUI team has translated the hard-coded fractal configurations into the sample configuration files you will find in the `data/` directory.
 You may disregard these files in the first sprint of this project.